The Advantages of Direct Air Capture in the Fight Against Climate Change

 Direct Air Capture systems offer measurability to organisations that need precise carbon capture figures to verify their carbon off-set agreements.

 DAC takes the captured CO2 and safely stores it permanently underground at geologically suitable locations (like areas with porous basalt rock) or in disused oil wells.
-Alternatively, the CO2 can be used in other processes, such as in making sustainable aviation fuel, as feedstock, in food and beverages and in the production of cement.
+Alternatively, the CO2 can be used in other processes, such as in making sustainable aviation fuel (SAF), as feedstock, in food and beverages and in the production of concrete.
+(See: What is CO2 Utilization?)

 Scalability for Global Impact

-The scalability of Direct Air Capture makes it a powerful tool in the fight against climate change.
-As technology advances and becomes more cost-effective, DAC has the potential to be deployed at a global scale, capturing vast amounts of CO2 from the atmosphere.
-To be able to scale at this level, the cost of DAC needs to come down to make it viable and accessible, and companies like NEG8 Carbon are commitment to research and development to pave the way for widespread adoption and meaningful impact on the global carbon balance.
+As DAC technology advances and becomes more cost-effective, it has the potential to be deployed at a global scale, capturing vast amounts of CO2 from the atmosphere.
+To be able to scale at this level, DAC needs to become more accessible, and companies like NEG8 Carbon are commitment to research and development to pave the way for widespread adoption for meaningful impact on the global carbon balance.

 Small Physical Footprint